EndPointCorp/end-point-blog/2023/01/migration-tips-and-tricks/migration_tips.md

 ---

-When you're in the business of selling software to people, you tend to get a few changes to migrate data from their legacy software to your shiny new system.
+When you're in the business of selling software to people, you tend to get a few chances to migrate data from their legacy software to your shiny new system.
 We've collected a few tips that may help you learn from our successes, as well as our mistak^Wparticularly educational experiences.